 News Treehugger Voices 'The Climate Diet' Shows How to Shrink Your Carbon Footprint Paul Greenberg's new book will guide you from inaction to purposefulness.
-By Katherine Martinko Senior Writer University of Toronto Katherine Martinko is a writer and expert in sustainable living.
-She holds a degree in English Literature and History from the University of Toronto. our editorial process Twitter Twitter Katherine Martinko Published April 15, 2021 01:14PM EDT Fact checked by Haley Mast Fact checker Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Our Fact-Checking Process Article fact-checked on Apr 16, 2021 Haley Mast Penguin / Yulia-Images / Getty Images Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Paul Greenberg wants Americans to go on a climate diet.
+By Katherine Martinko Katherine Martinko Twitter Senior Editor University of Toronto Katherine Martinko is an expert in sustainable living.
+She holds a degree in English Literature and History from the University of Toronto.
+Learn about our editorial process Fact checked by Haley Mast Fact checked by Haley Mast on April 16, 2021 LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process on April 16, 2021 12:46PM EDT Penguin / Yulia-Images / Getty Images Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Paul Greenberg wants Americans to go on a climate diet.
 By that, he means most people in the United States need to make changes to their lifestyles that would curb their carbon emissions.
 Right now Americans rank worst in the world, emitting around 16 metric tons of carbon dioxide (CO2) per person every year, while the United Nations recommends a per capita target of just over three tons.
 Reducing emissions does not have to ruin one's quality of life.
 In fact, Greenberg makes the compelling point that France, the United Kingdom, and Italy all have carbon footprints that measure a third of the United States.
 There are simple ways to adjust one's lifestyle that can have a positive cumulative effect, hence the title of Greenberg's new book: "The Climate Diet: 50 Simple Ways to Trim Your Carbon Footprint."
 The book is extremely short and quick to read.
 It has only 135 pages, many of which contain a single paragraph of advice.
 The 50 tips are divided across six categories that include food and drink, making families, staying home, leaving home, saving and spending, fighting and winning (while participating in climate change advocacy).
 While many of the tips will be familiar to people already striving to live a less impactful life, Greenberg offers some suggestions that do feel novel and intriguing.
 For example, he sings the praises of bivalves (clams, mussels, oysters) as a sustainable seafood option.
 Because they require no feed, subsist on algae, and clean water as they grow, they cost only 0.6 kg of CO2 to produce — better even than lentils, which come in at 0.9 kg of CO2!
 He also suggests that people switch from eating beef to chicken, as it generates only seven kilograms of CO2 per kilogram of meat, compared to beef's enormous 27 kg footprint.
 "If every beef-eating American switched to chicken," he writes, "the United States would cut its carbon emissions by over 200 million tons."
 This advice may rankle vegetarians and vegans who would like to see meat consumption go away altogether, but as Greenberg explains, his approach could be called "climatarian."
 It is "an emphasis on the most realistic food changes that could be taken up by the largest number of people to lop the greatest possible chunk off American emissions."
 (This has also been referred to as reducetarianism.)
 When it comes to making families and building relationships, he advocates avoiding flying to reunions and choosing, rather, to get together where most people are located.
 Get a lower-impact pet: Did you know a mid-sized dog carries 19% of the energy requirements of a human?
 Consider having fewer children to curb population growth.
 The book offers some resources for single-child families.
 As for staying home, Greenberg suggests putting an effort into making your house a more welcoming space, rather than spending it on carbon-wasteful travel.
 There's the usual advice about making your house more energy-efficient, rethinking transportation, making clothes last, as well as a radical suggestion to convert lawns to forests.
 "Just half an acre of lawn converted to forest and allowed to grow to maturity will sequester more CO2 than a car emits in a year," he writes.
 One of the book's lengthiest recommendations is to buy an electric car if you must drive.
 This, Greenberg argues, contributes to bolstering renewable energy because electric vehicles help resolve the issue of how to store surplus wind and solar power that's being generated at times when most people cannot use it (at noon and nighttime).
 This concept is known to EV geeks as vehicle-to-grid or V2G.
 In the final section, the book urges people to reach out to local politicians to take action on climate change, but it's important to avoid broad, overarching demands.
 Greenberg writes: "Politicians are much more likely to respond to calls to action that can be accomplished within their given scope of authority and that are relevant to the people who voted them into office."
 Personal stories and in-person interactions go a long way toward influencing lawmakers.
 The book may be brief, but it's solid, practical, educational, and motivating.
 It stays true to the goal Greenberg professes in the introduction — "to help you get from wherever you are right now to a better place in the future."
 It takes a formidable, looming crisis and breaks it down into manageable chunks that infuse the reader with a sense of hopefulness.
 There's profound satisfaction in doing something, rather than nothing.
 "The Climate Diet" was published in April 2021.
 You can order it here.